The guillotine press (aka neck press) was the only form of the bench press that was recommended by the Iron Guru, Vince Gironda.

 How To Perform The Guillotine Press

 Like I said, start out with a light weight so you don’t get a shoulder injury.
-It’s also important to have a spotter with you, since you are lowering the weight to your neck – don’t let yourself get guillotined by the bar, eh?
+It’s also important to have a spotter with you, since you are lowering the weight to your neck -- don’t let yourself get guillotined by the bar, eh?

 - Grasp the bar with an overhand grip, hands wider than shoulder width apart.
 Hold the bar in front of you with your arms fully extended.

 - While inhaling, slowly lower the weight to your neck until the bar is almost touching your neck.
 Your elbows should be flared out, with your elbows and upper arms directly beneath the bar.

 - Slowly push the weight away from your neck, back to the starting position while exhaling.

 - Hold for a brief moment and repeat.

-By raising your legs and reducing the arch of your lower back, you also change your posture in a way that makes the exercise target more of your upper chest.
+By raising your feet and reducing the arch of your lower back, you also change your posture in a way that makes the exercise target more of your upper chest.